vinuev/QA_Notes/1_Test/README.md

 - 5. Download corresponding GraphFrame `jar`
      Download corresponding GraphFrame `jar` from [Reference](https://dl.bintray.com/spark-packages/maven/graphframes/graphframes/0.7.0-spark2.4-s_2.11/)

      And save it at corresponding spark file.
-In my computer: "/usr/local/Cellar/apache-spark/2.4.1/libexec/jars"
+In my computer, the path is `/usr/local/Cellar/apache-spark/2.4.1/libexec/jars`

-- 6. type `pyspark` in terminal and start to test using jupyter
+- 6. Type `pyspark` in terminal and start to test using jupyter
-- 7. finish test and type "source deactivate [your conda virtual environment name]" in terminal
+- 7. Finish test and type `source deactivate [your conda virtual environment name]` in terminal